joshdmark/NBA-Travel-Distances/README.md

 Findings:

-1. Portland would have to travel nearly 15,000 miles, with games at Boston and Brooklyn.
+1. Portland would have to travel nearly 8,000 miles, with games at Boston and Brooklyn.
-2. Washington would only travel less than 6,000 miles.
+2. Washington would only travel 2,700 miles.
 Its furthest game is just over 1,100 miles away (less than 200 miles further than Portland's shortest road trip).
-3. Despite playing against each other, the Clippers and Lakers are 9th and 11th respectively in most hypothetical miles traveled.
+3. Both from LA, the Lakers and Clippers have a large disparity in their (would-be) travel distances.
+The Lakers would have to travel 6,000 miles (5th most), compared to the Clippers' 3,000 miles (2nd least).

 Code, Data, & Tableau workbook included in repo.